Frequently Asked Questions

 - Improve timely access to relevant occupational and skill information;

 - Ensure accuracy and consistency of information in their products and services;

 - Seamlessly integrate occupational information into Web sites under their own look and feel; and

 - Save money on costs related to application development, database uploading and maintenance.

 For more information on how NOCWS 2011 can provide useful solutions for your organization, please Ask Us.

-For information on how to obtain crosswalks - or concordance tables - between previous editions of the NOC and the NOC-S, please visit our Statistics Canada Web site.
+For information on how to obtain crosswalks - or concordance tables - between previous editions of the NOC and the NOC-S, please visit the Statistics Canada Web site.

-Please refer to the Concordances in the Introduction to the NOC 2011.
+Please refer to the Concordances Table in the Introduction for the crosswalk between the NOC 2006 and the NOC 2011.